 Microbiology 640 [3 cr.]

 Molecular and Cellular Immunology.
-Prerequisites: Graduate standing; Physics, Biology 305, Biol.
-Chem.
-415, and MCDB 436/Micrbiol 502 or equivalent; permission of instructor for undergraduates or non-candidate for degree (NCFD) students.
+Course Director: Malini Raghavan.
 This three-credit course is focused upon molecular and cellular aspects of vertebrate immunology.
 Topics covered include: Mechanisms of antigen recognition in innate and adaptive immunity, antigen processing and presentation, the MHC, generation of diversity in immune receptors, B and T cell development, activation, differentiation, death and effector functions; mechanisms of homeostasis and immunosuppression; NK cells and other innate immune cell types, immunological tolerance and its breakdown; microbial immunity; and immune cell signal transduction.
 The course includes both didactic lectures and discussion-type seminars based upon contemporary research papers.
-A previous introductory course in immunology is recommended.
+A previous introductory course in immunology is recommended and summer learning information can be provided if needed.
 Fall term.

 Microbiology 641 [1 cr.]

 Advanced Immunology.
+Course Director: Cheong-Hee Chang.
 Prerequisite or corequisite: MICRBIOL 640.
 Mechanisms that regulate immune cell development and function in health and disease will be covered in this advanced level immunology course, primarily through discussion of contemporary research papers.
 Together with MICRBIOL 640, this course is expected to lead to an in-depth understanding of the immune response at molecular and cellular levels.